General admission for children 17 years and under is always free

 THE 13 STOLEN WORKS

 The return of the Gardner’s works remains a top priority.
-The Museum continues to actively investigate the theft and works in partnership with the FBI and the US Attorney’s Office.
-There is a $10 million reward for information leading directly to the recovery of all 13 works of art in good condition, and a separate $100,000 reward for the Napoleonic finial.
-Anyone with information should contact Director of Security Anthony Amore at 617 278 5114 or email@example.com.
+The Museum, the FBI, and the US Attorney's office are still seeking viable leads that could result in safe return of the art.
+The Museum is offering a $10 million dollar reward for information leading directly to the safe return of the stolen works.
+(A share of the reward would be given in exchange for information leading to the restitution of any portion of the works.)
+A separate reward of $100,000 is being offered for the return of the Napoleonic eagle finial.
+Anyone with information about the stolen artworks should contact Director of Security Anthony Amore at 617 278 5114 or email@example.com.
+Confidentiality is assured.

 Today empty frames remain hanging in the Museum as a placeholder for the missing works and as symbols of hope awaiting their return.